hlibco/alexa-bootstrap/README.md

 #### .post((req, res) => {})
 It runs after every request.
+Even if the request has been aborted using `res.abort()` (more about this later).

 ```
 alexa.post((req, res) => {
   console.log('Post request')
+  res.say('Hello, how can I help you?')
 })
 ```